maazu/deepJSCC-feedback/README.md

 **KURKA Code running examples**
 ---

-Now if you have followed all the steps correctly, then you should be run the following following command.
+Now if you have followed all the steps correctly, then you should be able to run the following following command.
 ```
 !python jscc.py --help
 ```